Diomandee/clarity-notes-archive/execution-costs/execution-costs-analysis.md

 11. Reducing contract size by removing comments, using shorter names (functions, variables, keys in tuples)
     - don't use stupid asci logos in comments
     - don't comment code that is self explanatory
+12. Move large constants to separate contract and load them using `contract-call?`

 ## Long term recommendations
 > Premature Optimization Is the Root of All Evil